 Nitro-Fueled’s customization manages to strike the perfect balance between the old school approach of unlocking skins just by playing the game and today’s, which is often tied to shelling out real-world cash.
 Aside from some pre-order bonuses, every character, skin, and car customization item can be purchased using in-game currency.
 There’s a decent selection of different options for each character and even more options for customizing your kart, with multiple bodies, paint jobs, tires, and stickers to slap on that bad boy.

 To purchase items, you have to navigate through the main menu and select the in-game shop which rotates every couple of hours to include a new selection of items.
-Although I didn’t mind the shop’s layout, I found it annoying that you have to back out of whatever mode you’re currently playing just to see what’s being offered and if you could afford it.
+Although I didn’t mind the shop’s layout, I found it irritating that you have to back out of whatever mode you’re currently playing just to see what’s being offered and if you could afford it.
 Additionally, some items seemed a bit over-priced, requiring you to save up several thousands of coins.

 I thought Beenox’s decision to support both local and online multiplayer was an excellent call at a time when couch co-op seems to be fading away.
 While I haven’t gotten a chance to race against friends locally, I spent some time competing online.
 Here you’ll find two racing types to choose from: races, which play like you’d expect, and battles, which see players competing in a variety of modes ranging from staples like ‘Capture the Flag’ to ‘Last Kart Standing’, in which players attempt to knock out opponents with a limited number of tries.